 To receive a PILOT, the developers must go through two steps.
 First, they need to secure Planning Commission approvals for their project site plan.
 Second, they need to secure City Council approval of the project site plan and any other planning and zoning related items, as well as the approval of an ordinance that establishes the terms of the PILOT.
 Both of these steps occur through public hearings at open meetings where public comment is encouraged and permitted.

 Currently, the developer is on track to appear before City Council on January 25, 2021 for consideration of their project site plan and PILOT request.
 Public notice has already been distributed for these meetings.
-If, however, the project does not receive its planning approvals at their appearance before the Planning Commission on January 20, 2021, the incentives request will not move forward.

 Contact CED at firstname.lastname@example.org or 248-546-2525.